-At the 12th meeting the Committee discussed a proposal that the non-individual tiebreaker in paragraph 3 of Article 4 be amended to replace the place of effective management test with a requirement that the competent authorities should endeavour to resolve the question of residence by mutual agreement.
-It was noted that a similar provision already exists as an option in the Commentary of the United Nations Model Convention.
+At the 12th and 13th meetings the Committee discussed a proposal that the non-individual tiebreaker in paragraph 3 of Article 4 be amended to replace the place of effective management test with a requirement that the competent authorities should endeavour to resolve the question of residence by mutual agreement.
+The Committee noted that a similar provision already exists as an option in the Commentary of the United Nations Model Convention.